 Welcome!
 This is the homepage of Daniel Nemenyi.
 Thanks for dropping by.

-My research involves new readings of what philosopher Gilles Deleuze called our contemporary 'control societies', doing so by philosophically tracing the history of cybernetics, its fundamental science.
-I'm currently working on the figure of the ancient Greek kubernétes, the snaky helmsman after which cybernetics was named.
-My work is rooted in a reading of Norbert Wiener as a post-Leibnizian philosopher whose groundbreaking book Cybernetics, or Control and Communication in Animal and Machine (1948) sets out a system of thought and an agonistic ontology whose ultimate expression is the internet itself.
+My research involves new readings of what the philosopher Gilles Deleuze called 'societies of control', the kind of social form that we live in today.
+My approach is to develop conceptual histories of the science at the foundation of control societies, cybernetics, which emerged in the 1940s and whch continues to shape the structure thought today.
+I'm currently working on the ancient Greek kubernétes, the helmsman after which cybernetics was named.
+My work is grounded in a reading of the founder of cybernetics, Norbert Wiener, as a post-Leibnizian philosopher who sets out a system of thought and an agonistic ontology whose ultimate expression is the internet itself.
 For an introduction, see my article 'Robot Makes Free: The Leibnizian cryptowar of Norbert Wiener' (PDF).

-I completed my PhD at the Centre for Modern European Philosophy (CRMEP), Kingston University, in 2019.
-The title of my thesis is 'What is an internet?
+I completed my PhD in 2019 at the Centre for Modern European Philosophy (CRMEP), Kingston University, with a thesis entitled, 'What is an internet?
 Norbert Wiener and the Society of Control'.
+The book-form of this is on the way...

-If you'd like to keep updated on my publications and talks, I send out a very occasional newsletter that maybe you'd be interested in?
-Sign up here (and really, thank you):
+If you'd like to keep updated about my publications and talks, I put out an occasional newsletter.

 Publications and academic writing